tonmoyshuvro/Knowledge-Retrieval-for-Software-Engineering-Topics-/README.md

-# Gemma-7B-IT RAG for Software Engineering Topics
+# Gemma-7B-IT for Software Engineering Topics

 ## Overview
 This project implements a Retrieval-Augmented Generation (RAG) system using the Gemma-7B-IT model to address software engineering queries.
 It leverages FAISS for efficient vector search, a cross-encoder for re-ranking, and a dataset of translated prompts to provide accurate, context-aware responses.
 The system is optimized for GPU acceleration and uses 4-bit quantization to reduce memory usage.